xiangcatherine/js-objects-modeling/README.md

 Let's write the code to represent this aspect of the game!
 Go to `lib/battlegame.js` and write your code there.

 Bonus:
 Write a standalone function (or a method on an object - up to you) called 'battle' which takes two units as arguments. 'battle' should pit the two characters against each other until one of them dies ('health' falls to 0 or below).
-The character with the higher 'speed' value gets to attack first.
+The character with the higher 'speed' value goes first, but each unit has only a 50% chance of successfully attacking the other.
+Once one of the units dies, the function should return the surviving unit.

 ## Summary :: Objects as Custom Abstractions